mazen-daghari/mazeN/README.md

 🔹 Teleoperation – Control via keyboard or joystick
-🔹 4WD Differential Drive – Supports skid steering and Ackermann steering 🔹 ROS2 Nodes – Modular design with separate nodes for perception, control, and navigation
+🔹 4WD Differential Drive – Supports skid steering and Ackermann steering 🔹 ROS2 Nodes – Modular design with separate nodes for perception, control, and navigation -
+Connect the Nextion display to the Arduino board using the appropriate pins (e.g., TX, RX, VCC, GND).
 ![image](/slam.gif)